mozilla/www.ccadb.org/cas/incident-report.md

    - A classification of whether the action will help _Prevent_ future incidents, _Mitigate_ the impact of future incidents, or _Detect_ future incidents.
 CA Owners are encouraged to propose action items in all three categories, with an emphasis on prevention and mitigation.
    - A date by which the action item was or will be completed.

-If the audit includes multiple findings, the audit incident report should include a separate Finding, Root Cause Analysis, and Action Items sections.
+If the audit includes multiple findings, the audit incident report should include a separate Finding, Root Cause Analysis, and Action Items section for each finding.

 ### Audit Incident Report Template